rd2play/FilteredDistortionFX/README.md

 Hat tip to https://github.com/JanWilczek

 I almost forgot...
 The Visual Studio solution also includes an autowah, which I added as an afterthought, since I already had the necessary bandpass filter implemented.
-It uses an LFO for modulation.
+It uses a sine wave for modulation.
 Generally, guitar players are not crazy about autowah, we prefer wah pedals that we can control entirely.
 I enjoyed much more writing the DSP part than using the autowah, but even a autowah has its place at times.